 - What is the impact or significance of the results to the MEMS field?

-Authors should not submit work that has already been presented at another conference or that has been published in other literature more than one-half year before the abstract submission deadline
+Authors should not submit work that has already been presented at another conference or that has been published in other literature more than one-half year (6 months) before the submission deadline

 .
 In the text and through reference to the literature, authors should clearly delineate how the submitted work differs from other recent work by the same research group, or by other groups.
-Submission of an abstract for review will be rejected if substantial previously published material is not referenced appropriately.
+Submission of a paper for review will be rejected if substantial previously published material is not referenced appropriately.

 The IEEE MEMS Conference requires high quality, high impact and novelty

 at the time of the Conference to maintain the flagship character of the Conference.
-Submission of an abstract for review and subsequent acceptance is considered by the committee as an agreement that the work has not been placed in the public domain by the author more than one-half year prior to the submission to the MEMS Conference.
-Publication of the paper or significant portion of the work elsewhere more than one-half year before the abstract submission date or without proper reference
+Submission of a paper for review and subsequent acceptance is considered by the committee as an agreement that the work has not been placed in the public domain by the author more than one-half year (6 months) prior to the submission to the MEMS Conference.
+Publication of the paper or significant portion of the work elsewhere more than one-half year (6 months) before the submission date or without proper reference

 will yield withdrawal from presentation at the Conference and exclusion from the Conference Proceedings and IEEE Xplore, on a decision by the Conference Chairs.